sagar-viradiya/auto-benchmark/README.md

 #### Authenticating on CI

 You will need service account JSON file to setup authentication on CI.
 Follow the [test lab docs](https://firebase.google.com/docs/test-lab/android/continuous) to create a service account.
-Base64 encode this file on CI as GCLOUD_KEY using shell script.
+Base64 encode this file on your local machine and set this as environment variable on CI as GCLOUD_KEY.

 ```shell
 base64 -i "$HOME/.config/gcloud/application_default_credentials.json" | pbcopy
 ```

-Then in CI decode the JSON.
+Then on CI decode the JSON.

 ```shell
 GCLOUD_DIR="$HOME/.config/gcloud/"
 mkdir -p "$GCLOUD_DIR"
 echo "$GCLOUD_KEY" | base64 --decode > "$GCLOUD_DIR/application_default_credentials.json"
 ```
+Please refer to GitHub action setup to know how this is being done.

 For more info refer [this](https://flank.github.io/flank/#authenticate-with-a-service-account) flank guide for authentication as this plugin internally uses Fladle and Flank